-Hello.
-My name is Ollie.
-I’m a counsellor who works in The City of Brighton & Hove and in the countryside, in the small village of Halland, not far from Uckfield, Heathfield, Hailsham, Ringmer and Laughton in East Sussex.
+I work in the city and in the countryside, in Brighton and in the small village of Halland, not far from Uckfield, Heathfield, Hailsham, Ringmer and Laughton in East Sussex.
 I work with individuals and couples.

 What’s brought you here?
 Stress?
 Anxiety?
 Depression?
 Grief?
 Anger?
 Addiction?
 Hopelessness?
 Separation?
 Loneliness?
 Something else?

 If you’re thinking about counselling then I’m assuming you’re struggling with at least one of these things right now.
 Maybe with all of them.
 That’s okay.
 Life is tough.
 There comes a point for many of us when we just can’t handle things on our own anymore.
-We need help making sense of our lives, and all the challenges we face, often alone.
+We need help making sense of our lives, and all the challenges we face.

 Perhaps you’ve been struggling for a long time.
 Perhaps you’re ready to make some changes but you don’t know how.
 Perhaps something has happened which has turned your life upside down.
 Perhaps you simply want a different perspective on things.

 Sometimes it’s simply a matter of knowing where to start, and then taking the first step.

 “I first worked with Oliver in 2016 when I was going through a particularly dark and confusing time in my life.
 Depression was the condition which I had been diagnosed with and the condition which I am so grateful to say that Oliver has helped me to recover from.
 The sessions with Oliver were gentle enough for me to want to go back each week, but challenging enough for me to feel as though progress was being made.
 Oliver always worked from a place of spiritual understanding and always brought humanity and kindness to our sessions.”